carapace-sh/carapace/README.md

 ## Standalone Mode

-Carapace can also be used to provide completion for arbitrary commands as well.
+Carapace can also be used to provide completion for arbitrary commands.
 See [rsteube/carapace-bin](https://github.com/rsteube/carapace-bin) for examples.
 There is also a binary to parse flags from gnu help pages at [caraparse](https://github.com/rsteube/carapace-bin/tree/master/cmd/caraparse).